markoravnice25/GA-Project-1-Football-Frogger/readme.md

 ## **HTML**
 * 2 main screens were designed - an overlay and a main game screen.

-The overlay allows the player to pick a level (amateur, professional or world-class) and then start the game.
+* The overlay allows the player to pick a level (amateur, professional or world-class) and then start the game.

-Upon clicking the start button, the player is moved onto the game screen, where English players are set up in a football style 1-4-3-3 system within a field of 108 grids.
+* Upon clicking the start button, the player is moved onto the game screen, where English players are set up in a football style 1-4-3-3 system within a field of 108 grids.

 ## **CSS**
 * CSS was used at a fairly basic level, the overlay screen had a few boxed images and the buttons were styled in a basic and consistent way using flex-box
 * The main game screen was also simple, using flex-box to have the timer, game scores and end button logically spaced.
 * On the field some images were used including:
-- The football players were no-background images sourced from the internet.
+- The football players with no-background images sourced from the internet.
 - a generic football field and goal.

 ## **JavaScript**